 The far right in the European Parliament has been assembled anew.
-Most of what was the Identity and Democracy group (ID) has morphed into Patriots for Europe.
-Its 84 MEPs will take their seats under the guidance of Hungarian Prime Minister Viktor Orbán, who established it.
+Most of what was the Identity and Democracy group (ID) has morphed into Patriots for Europe, which was established by Hungarian Prime Minister Viktor Orbán in the wake of last month’s European elections.

-In all, an array of far-right and nationalist MEPs will hold 187 seats in the next Parliament.
+In all, an array of far-right and nationalist MEPs now hold 187 seats in the new Parliament.
 That includes 25 — two more than the minimum required to form a group — from another new faction calling itself Europe of Sovereign Nations.
-It is made up mostly of MEPs from Alternative for Germany (AfD), which was booted from ID before the June elections for being too toxic.
+It is made up mostly of MEPs from the Alternative for Germany (AfD), which was booted from ID before the June elections for being too toxic.

-The Patriots might be third, but the group is still far behind the EPP, with 188 seats, and the 136 from the centre-left Socialists & Democrats (S&D).
-The Patriots make up about 12 per cent of the 720 seats.
+The Patriots might be third, but the group is still far behind the EPP’s 188 seats and the 136 from the centre-left Socialists & Democrats (S&D).
+The Patriots make up about 12 per cent of the Parliament’s 720 seats.
 Orbán’s Fidesz has 11 of them.

 “With that proportion, they would certainly not be in the situation to be able to block anything,” Hegedüs said.

-Greens and liberal Renew, though diminished in last month’s elections, are likely to join forces with the EPP and S&D to enforce the cordon sanitaire — a catch-all term for containing the far right.
+As expected, the Greens and liberal Renew Europe groups, though diminished in last month’s elections, joined forces with the EPP and S&D to enforce the cordon sanitaire — a catch-all term for containing the far right.

 Ukraine defenders vs. Putin sympathizers